This does not include the use of actigraphy as a component of portable sleep monitoring (see Policy Guidelines section).

-Numerous actigraphy devices have received U.S. Food and Drug Administration (FDA) clearance for marketing through the 510(k) process.
+Numerous actigraphy devices have received FDA clearance for marketing through the 510(k) process.
 Some actigraphy devices are designed and marketed to measure sleep/wake states while others are designed and marketed to measure levels of physical activity.
+FDA product code: OLV.

 Medical policies are systematically developed guidelines that serve as a resource for Company staff when determining coverage for specific medical procedures, drugs or devices.
 Coverage for medical services is subject to the limits and conditions of the member benefit plan.
 Members and their providers should consult the member benefit booklet or contact a customer service representative to determine whether there are any benefit limitations applicable to this service or supply.
 This medical policy does not apply to Medicare Advantage.